1972 World Series: Composite box

 1972 World Series (4–3): Oakland Athletics (A.L.) over Cincinnati Reds (N.L.)

 This was the second of three consecutive years in which the World Series went seven games and the champion was outscored.
 Six of the games were decided by one run, the sole exception was Game 6, an 8–1 Reds' win.

 Broadcasting

 NBC aired the series on both television and radio.
-Curt Gowdy (on TV) and Jim Simpson (on radio) alternated play-by-play with team announcers Al Michaels (Reds) and Monte Moore (Athletics).
+Curt Gowdy (on television) and Jim Simpson (on radio) alternated play-by-play with team announcers Al Michaels (Reds) and Monte Moore (Athletics).